ivantay2003/coriander/README.md

 Web / Mobile - Check that it is visible / presence before sending text.
 Will clear text before sending

 void sendKeys (By by, String text)

+<br><br>
+Web / Mobile - Check that it is visible / presence before sending text.
+Will clear text before sending.
+Use this is sendKeys do not work

+void setValue (By by, String text)

+<br><br>
+Web / Mobile - Check that it is visible / presence before sending text.
+The send keys do not include enter like sendKeys()

+void sendKeysNoEnter (By by, String text)